-In order to accomplish this, there are a few rules that we ask our commenters to follow.
-Below are some things that we do not allow:
+Once you’ve decided to join our commenting community, there are a few ground rules we ask you to follow.
+Here are the few things that we don’t allow:

 Intolerance: We do not welcome homophobia, sexism, racism, classism, anti-Semitism or other intolerance.
 Keep in mind that this does not always take the form of racial slurs.
 If you find yourself typing “I’m not racist, but…” or “I’m not sexist, but…” you should probably think twice.